Scottie is just not the brightest bulb on the Hanukkah/Kwanzaa/Christmas tree.

 Masters Degree in Political Science,

-with a Minor in How to be a Governor and
+with a Minor in How

 a sub-specialization in ALEC Copy & Paste Legislation